Solo5/solo5/tests/README.md

 Some tests / hypervisors require root privileges.
 For best results, run the test suite as root.

+To see full output from all tests (not just the failures), run the test suite with the `-v` option.

 When adding tests, please use the following conventions:

 1. Each test goes in its own subdirectory.